The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Conclusions

 \section{Conclusions}

-In this paper, we have presented three different component separation pipelines designed to place constraints on the amplitude of cosmological $B$-modes on polarized maps of the SO Small Aperture Telescopes.
+In this paper, we present three different component separation pipelines designed to place constraints on the amplitude of cosmological B-modes on polarized maps of the SO Small Aperture Telescopes.
 The pipelines are based on multi-frequency $C_\ell$ parametric cleaning (Pipeline A), blind Needlet ILC cleaning (Pipeline B), and map-based parametric cleaning (Pipeline C).
-We have also studied extensions of pipelines A and C that marginalize over additional residual foreground contamination, using a moment expansion or a dust power spectrum template, respectively.
-We have tested and compared their performance on a set of simulated maps containing lensing $B$-modes with different scenarios of instrumental noise and Galactic foreground complexity.
+We also introduce extensions of pipelines A and C that marginalize over additional residual foreground contamination, using a moment expansion or a dust power spectrum template, respectively.
+We tested and compared their performance on a set of simulated maps containing lensing B-modes with different scenarios of instrumental noise and Galactic foreground complexity.
 The presence of additional instrumental complexity, such as time-domain filtering, or anisotropic noise, are likely to affect our results.
 The impact of these effects will be more thoroughly studied in future work.

 We find the inferred uncertainty on the tensor-to-scalar ratio $\sigma(r)$ to be compatible between the three pipelines.
 While the simpler foreground scenarios (Gaussian, \dzsz{}) do not bias $r$, spectral index variations can cause an increased bias of 1--2$\sigma$ if left untreated, as seen with more complex foreground scenarios (\doso{}, \dmsm{}).
-Modeling and marginalizing over the spectral residuals is vital to obtain unbiased $B$-mode estimates.
-The extensions to pipelines A and C are thus able to yield unbiased estimates on all foreground scenarios, albeit with a respective increase in $\sigma(r)$ by $\sim 20\%$ (A + moments) and $>30\%$ (C + dust marginalization).
+Modeling and marginalizing over the spectral residuals is vital to obtain unbiased B-mode estimates.
+The extensions to pipelines A and C are able to yield unbiased estimates on all foreground scenarios, albeit with a respective increase in $\sigma(r)$ by $\sim 20\%$ (A + moments) and $>30\%$ (C + dust marginalization).
 These results are in good agreement with the forecasts presented in \cite{2019JCAP...02..056A}.